Do you dread essay writing? Are you looking for some essay tips that will help you write an amazing essay—and have fun doing it?

 - Body #3: Not only will focusing on internal fulfillment allow students to have more fun, they will write better essays.

 - Conclusion: Writing an essay doesn’t have to be simply a way to earn a good grade.
 Instead, it can be a means of finding fulfillment.

-After you write your five sentences, it’s easy to fill in the paragraphs they will find themselves in.
+After you write your five sentences, it’s easy to fill in the paragraphs for each one.

 Now, you give it a shot!

 In college, I discovered a trick that helped me go from a B-average student to an A-student, but before I explain how it works, let me warn you.
 This technique is powerful, but it might not work for all teachers or professors.
 Use with caution.